bddupre92/Neurobook_BME_UND/Chapter 5/Lab 2/readme.md

 YouTube is a tool that you can use to find a lot of tutorials using engineering tools to get started learning the platforms.

+### Acknowledgements
+We would like to extend our sincere gratitude to Mike X Cohen for his invaluable contributions to our project.
+Special thanks go to Mike for allowing us to use his comprehensive YouTube tutorial as a reference for our lab example.
+His clear explanations and expert insights have greatly enhanced our understanding and implementation of the techniques discussed.
+We highly recommend exploring his channel for anyone interested in diving deeper into this field.